 Literary works and poetry

-Pérez Vernetti has furthermore made graphical adaptations of works by literary masters such as Guy De Maupassant, Franz Kafka, Dylan Thomas, Jack London and Colette.
-While many of her early works have dealt with eroticism, she has been mostly steering away from the subject since 2011.
+In addition, Laura Pérez Vernetti has made graphical adaptations of works by literary masters such as Guy De Maupassant, Franz Kafka, Dylan Thomas, Jack London and Colette.
+While many of her early works dealt with eroticism, she has been mostly steering away from the subject since 2011.
 From then on, she has been pioneering the genre of "graphic poetry" in her country.
-She has published books about the life and works of different poets with the publishers Luces de Galibo and Reino de Cordelia S.L., including 'Pessoa & CIA' (about the Portuguese poet Fernando Pessoa, 2011), 'El Caso Maiakovski,' (about the Russian poet Vladimir Maiakovski, 2014), 'Poémic' (about the contemporary poetry of Ferran Fernandez, 2015), 'Yo, Rilke' (about the Czech poet Rainer Maria Rilke, 2016) and 'Viñetas de Plata' (2017, about the Spanish poet Luis Alberto de Cuenca).
+With the publisher Luces de Gálibo and Reino de Cordelia S.L., she has released books about the lives and works of different poets, including 'Pessoa & CIA' (about the Portuguese poet Fernando Pessoa, 2011), 'El Caso Maiakovski,' (about the Russian poet Vladimir Maiakovski, 2014), 'Poémic' (about the contemporary poetry of Ferran Fernandez, 2015), 'Yo, Rilke' (about the Czech poet Rainer Maria Rilke, 2016) and 'Viñetas de Plata' (2017, about the Spanish poet Luis Alberto de Cuenca).
 For the Provincial Council of Malaga, she adapted poems by eight Spanish contemporary poets in 'Ocho Poemas.
 Novela Gráfica' (2016).

 Recognition